priyanshupratikg/TCS-Xcelerate-Enterprise-RAG/rag/README.md

-# ChromaDB Vector Store
+## Introduction

+The README document provides a comprehensive guide for setting up and using the ChromaDB Vector Store module of the Enterprise RAG project.
+It serves as the primary documentation for developers, explaining the purpose of the module, its implementation, installation steps, project structure, and execution process.

-## Overview
+## Purpose

-The Vector Store module is responsible for creating and managing the knowledge base of the Enterprise RAG (Retrieval-Augmented Generation) application.
-It converts the textual content extracted from PDF documents into vector embeddings and stores them in a persistent ChromaDB database.
-These embeddings allow the application to perform semantic similarity searches, enabling efficient retrieval of relevant information instead of relying on keyword-based matching.
+The purpose of the Vector Store module is to create a semantic knowledge base from PDF documents.
+It processes document content by generating vector embeddings and storing them in a persistent ChromaDB database.
+These stored embeddings are later used for similarity search, enabling the Retrieval-Augmented Generation (RAG) system to retrieve relevant information efficiently.

-This module serves as the data layer of the RAG pipeline by preparing documents for retrieval and making them available for downstream question-answering tasks.

----

-# Objectives

-The main objectives of this module are:

-* Load document data from PDF files.
-* Process and split the document into smaller chunks.
-* Generate embeddings for each chunk using a Hugging Face embedding model.
-* Store the generated embeddings in a persistent ChromaDB vector database.
-* Retrieve relevant document chunks using similarity search.

----

-# Technologies Used
+## Technologies Used

 * Python
 * ChromaDB